lac-dcc/honey-potion/artifact/rq3/README.md

 # Reproducing Research Question 3

-Research Question Three (RA3) compares the performance of hand-written C programs and programs produced via Honey Potion.
+Research Question Three (RQ3) compares the performance of [hand-written C programs](../../benchmarks) and [Elixir programs](../../examples/lib/) compiled via Honey Potion.
-This is the only research question that we could not automatize in a reproducible artifact.
+This is the only research question that we could not automatize with a single script.

 ## Running eBPF programs within Docker